Truus van Aalten: Talkies

-1930 was a busy year - other films in which Truus appeared were Headfirst into Happiness and Darling of the Gods, which was produced by Ufa's top producer, Erich Pommer, a man dedicated to creativity and innovation.
-The film starred the imposing Emil Jannings, who'd just completed The Blue Angel with Marlene Dietrich.
-World-famous (he'd won the first-ever Oscar).
-What Jannings thought of Truus - who played most of her rôle dressed as a ballet dancer in a very fetching little white tutu - isn't recorded.
-Also in the film, as the wonderfully named Olga von Dagomirska, was Truus' old friend Olga Chekhova.

-Truus' German had improved by now - one interviewer quipped that "she occasionally mixes up 'mir' and 'mich', but felt that this was excusable since "that happens to even the best linguists!".
+Another 1930 film in which van Aalten appeared were Headfirst into Happiness and Darling of the Gods, which was produced by Ufa's top producer, Erich Pommer.
+The film starred Emil Jannings, the first recipient of the Academy Award for Best Actor, who'd just completed The Blue Angel with Marlene Dietrich.
+Van Aalten's German had improved by then- one interviewer quipped that "she occasionally mixes up 'mir' and 'mich', but felt that this was excusable since "that happens to even the best linguists!".

-By 1931, Truus was living in her own fourth-floor apartment in Berlin's Königin-Augusta-Straße, overlooking a canal - a nice reminder of the Netherlands.
-Her friends called her flat "The Nursery" - a cosy, ribbon-strewn, white-painted place with posters on the walls, shared with Pucki (her Airedale terrier), Didi (a Maltese dog) and a Cyprian cat (whose name has not survived).
-Visitors were greeted with loud barking, hearty mewing and the occasional bloodcurdling squawk from her parrot (donated by a family in Indonesia).
-Juliana was now rather battered, but was loved none the less and was displayed prominently in her own bed.
-Other dolls, teddies and Bonzo Dogs occupied various shelves and occasionally invaded the sofa.
-Also among Truus' prized possessions were a gramophone and a glass cabinet filled with souvenirs from the Netherlands - porcelain, little sabots and ornaments.
+By 1931, van Aalten was living in her own fourth-floor apartment in Berlin's Königin-Augusta-Straße, overlooking a canal.
+Her friends called her flat "The Nursery" - a ribbon-strewn, white-painted place with posters on the walls, shared with Pucki (her Airedale terrier), Didi (a Maltese dog) and a Cyprian cat (whose name has not survived).
+Also among Truus' prized possessions were a gramophone and a glass cabinet filled with souvenirs from the Netherlands.